RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Render as much of a map as possible (e.g the fog of war, grid, paint) even when the map texture hasn't yet loaded.
+* When repositioning a map, project a "drop shadow" on next map below.

 ## Plans/TODO